mgoblin/STC-programmator/README.md

 ![Prorgammator](/images/programmator_view.jpg)

 # Programmator usage
 Programmator used with USB-2-TTL adapter.

-CHG340g is used as USB-2-TTL adapter.
+CHG340g is a popular USB-2-TTL adapter.

 ![CHG340g](/images/ch340g.jpeg)

-CHG340g connect to PC USB port, programmator is placed between CGH340g and STC MCU.
+CHG340g should be connected to PC USB port and programmator is placed between CGH340g and STC MCU.

 ## How to connect programmator
 J1 for USB adapter